-It would be a tall task to see all these massive megaliths in one trip, but if you want to catch some of the most iconic, the legendary Ahu Tongariki is a good place to start.
+It's difficult to see all these massive megaliths during your trip to Easter Island, but the legendary Ahu Tongariki is a good place to start.
 This is the largest ceremonial structure ever built on Easter Island and features 15 painstakingly restored Moai standing ceremoniously in a row.
 Other notable areas include Rano Raraku Quarry - a site that supplied the stone for about 95% of the statues - and the iconic Ahu Akivi.
-Although it’s often assumed these statues were placed here to face the ocean, they were meant to look over a large village now in ruins.
-The site was later restored in 1960 by the American archaeologist William Mulloy.

-Just a half-hour’s drive away from Orongo is the pristinely-preserved Anakena Beach.
-One of the few sandy beaches on the island, its lovely turquoise waters are fringed by palm trees and perfect for snorkelling.
+Just a half-hour drive away from Orongo is the pristinely preserved Anakena Beach.
+One of the few sandy beaches on the island, its lovely turquoise waters are fringed by palm trees and perfect for snorkeling.
 Down below, you might spot Numerous whitebar surgeonfish, blue-striped, orange tamarins and a few Easter Island butterflyfish; the latter is endemic.
-Come up to the surface in time to see the sunset and create a string silhouette of the Ahu Nau Nau.
-Standing tall and staring into the ocean just 150 metres inland from the shore, it’s a potent reminder of a bygone era - and the magical hold the Moai still have over this ancient place.
-Visit Easter Island once and feel its powerful presence forever.